-You may have heard stories about the Canadian winter being very harsh and long.
-The truth is that, yes the winter is cold, with temperatures reaching as low as minus 20 degrees in Toronto and Ottawa.
-However, with just a little planning ahead and a few new clothes, you will find that you can be comfortable with these temperatures.
-More good news, is that your home will have central heating, making it warm and cozy throughout the winter.
+Winter season in Canada can be very harsh and long.
+With temperatures reaching as low as minus 20 degrees during the winter season in Canada it is cold.
+However, with a little planning ahead and a few new clothes, you will find that you can be comfortable with these temperatures.
+More good news is that your home will have central heating, making it warm and cozy throughout the winter.
 The same is true of nearly every indoor space, so you will not have to spend too long in the cold if you don’t want to.

 What you need to stay warm!

 1) A Good Winter Jacket

 You should wait until you arrive in Canada before you buy your winter jacket, it might be more expensive than the one you can buy in your home country, but it will be much better suited to the weather over here.
 When looking at winter jackets you should check to see that it is well padded, that it covers your neck, and it has a hood.